On the Complexity of Learning Nash Equilibria: Discussion

 \section{Discussion}

-The results of this work leave us at a quandary.
-Globally Nash convergent dynamics exist in all nondegenerate games, albeit they are all intractable to compute locally, and therefore unsuitable as models of player behavior.
-The impossibility conjecture is very plausible, chiefly because of the eight decades of the pursuit by a large community of economists, mathematicians, and computer scientists of an efficient and Nash converging dynamic in games.
-Proving the conjecture is an important research goal to pursue.
-However, {\bf PG} and the results of the previous section cast doubts on the likelihood of a proof appearing soon.
-In view of this, it seems reasonable to also consider the following weaker version of the Impossibility Conjecture:
+All known locally tractable dynamics are not known to be Nash-convergent; all known Nash-convergent dynamics, such as those we discussed here, are not locally tractable and are therefore unsuitable as models of player behavior.
+The overarching remaining open question is:

-\begin{conjecture}[The Weak Impossibility Conjecture] If a locally tractable {\bf globally} Nash convergent dynamic --- that is, a Nash convergent dynamic equipped with a Lyapunov function --- exists for every nondegenerate game, then $\Ptime = \PPAD$. \end{conjecture}
+\begin{conjecture} (The Impossibility Conjecture) If for all games there is a locally tractable Nash-convergent dynamic, then $\PPAD = \Ptime$. \end{conjecture} One of the main results of this paper is the proof that a uniformly Nash-convergent dynamic cannot exist if it also possesses a locally tractable Lyapunov function, conditional on the weaker assumption $\PPAD \neq \CLS$.

-Can {\bf PG} be adapted by requiring Alice to return, in response to Bob's challenge $x$ and besides $q(x)$, the value $L(x)$ of the dynamic's Lyapunov function?
-We cannot see how to strengthen the argument so a proof of the weaker conjecture is ruled out.
+We believe that the Impossibility Conjecture is very plausible, chiefly because of the decades of the pursuit by a large community of economists, mathematicians, and computer scientists of an efficient and Nash converging dynamic in games.
+Proving it is an important research goal to pursue --- however, the Proving Game casts doubts on the likelihood of a proof appearing soon.

-Finally, in view the impossibility theorems and conjectures, we believe that the Nash equilibrium becomes even less attractive than before, and alternative solution concepts in Game Theory should be considered.
-The solid motivation and rich theory of dynamical systems as models of the behavior of rational agents playing a game point to such an approach, first anticipated in \cite{papadimitriou_game_2019}: Adopt the replicator dynamic \cite{sandholm2010population} --- the small step limit of the multiplicative weights update algorithm \cite{arora_multiplicative_2012} --- as the natural model of behavior of the players, and define the meaning of the game as the limit of this behavior:
+Taken together, the preceding discussion summarizes fresh evidence that Nash learning is not an easy matter, even in the absence of degeneracy.
+In view of this, we believe that the Nash equilibrium becomes even less attractive than we knew before, and alternative solution concepts in Game Theory should be considered, presumably ones that are compatible with and informed by computation.
+The solid motivation and rich theory of dynamical systems as models of the behavior of rational agents playing a game point to such an approach, first anticipated in \cite{papadimitriou_game_2019}: Adopt the replicator dynamic \cite{sandholm2010population} --- gradient descent on the players' utilities, or equivalently the small step limit of the multiplicative weights update algorithm \cite{arora_multiplicative_2012} --- as the natural model of behavior of the players, and define the meaning of the game as the limit of this behavior:

-{\em The meaning of a game $G$ is a function $\mu_G$ that maps any prior distribution over $X(G)$ to the limit distribution over the attractors of the replicator dynamic in $G$. }
+{\em The meaning of a game $G$ is a function $\mu_G$ that maps any prior distribution over the mixed strategy profiles of $G$ to the limit distribution over the attractors of the replicator dynamic in $G$. }